 Pour wet concrete into the forms until they are full to the top edge.
 While the wet concrete is being poured, use shovels, rakes and "come alongs" (special concrete rake) to move the concrete to make sure there are no voids or air pockets.
 Read more about placing concrete.

 Step 5 - Early Finishing

 Use a large metal or wood board to screed the top of the concrete.
 Screeding helps compact and consolidate the concrete, and begins the smoothing and leveling process.
 Next, use a float to further compact the concrete, even out any high or low areas, and create a smooth finish.
 Small hand-held floats are good for edges and detail work, large bull floats are best for working large areas.
 At the same time, work control joints and edges into the concrete with special hand tools.
 Read more about how to finish concrete.

 Step 6 - Troweling

-Step 7 -Finish
+Step 7 - Final Finishing